 To enhance the learning component of the internship we have set aside one day a week for interns to come together as a group to learn about various aspects of managing a public garden.
-These days include field trips, hands-on activities, and the application of newly learned skills.
-Topics have included stone wall building, arboriculture, wildflower gardening, nature photography, botanical illustration, native plant identification and more.
+These days include field trips, hands-on activities, leadership trainings, and the application of newly learned skills.

-For botanical collections, natural areas, and the wildflower garden interns, most of the work day is spent outdoors.
-Interns are given a wide variety of tasks, work under the direction of various staff members, and occasionally rotate through various collections or natural areas.
-For the education and marketing interns, work is usually in a highly collaborative office environment.
-Additionally, interns, along with various staff members, deliver programs outdoors and at off-site locations.
-There may be occasional group work days (separate from the Learning Mondays) when all the interns work together to accomplish a given project – often one that requires many staff members as well.
+Most of the natural areas intern’s work day is spent outdoors.
+Interns are given a wide variety of tasks, work under the direction of various staff members, and rotate through various natural areas.
+Additionally, interns, along with various staff members, might deliver programs outdoors and at off-site locations.

 During the course of the internship, we will work with the interns to identify their areas of interest and will try to provide them with work opportunities that meet these interests.
 If there is a staff member who has expertise in an intern’s interest area, efforts will be made to pair them on work days.

 Capturing Your Experience

 On some of the Learning Mondays you might have some time to work on journals, blogs, or projects to reflect on what you are gaining from your internship.
 Students should expect to do some amount of this work on their own time.
 Interns document the growth of their knowledge and skills via photographs, field journals, blogs, or portfolios, then share these documents and projects with supervisors and staff at the end of the summer open house.

 Our summer internship program provides an educational and work experience involving hands-on training that builds on classroom learning.